symfony/symfony-docs/components/phpunit_bridge.rst

 Baseline Deprecations
 .....................

-If your application has some deprecations that you can't fix for some reasons, you can tell Symfony to ignore them.
+If your application has some deprecations that you cannot fix for some reasons, you can tell Symfony to ignore them.
 The trick is to create a file with the allowed deprecations and define it as the "deprecation baseline".
 Deprecations inside that file are ignored but the rest of deprecations are still reported.